Donaldnaz/Infrastructure-as-code/Readme.md

-# Robot Lab Infrastructure Automation with AWS CloudFormation
+# Robot Research Infrastructure Automation with AWS CloudFormation

 >  Infrastructure-as-Code (IaC) project to automate a standardized AWS environment for robotics research deployments using AWS CloudFormation.